 These limitations can make life difficult for any person trying to find a job, lead a normal life, earn income, or even fend for their family after serving a term.
 But facing a charge for a drug crime should not frustrate you.
 You still have legal rights to be presumed innocent until you have been proven guilty.
 Contact a capable Colorado drug attorney to learn how you can fight your charges.

-In recent years, most of the people in prison and jail were there due to drug issues.
+Drug-related crimes are commonplace in Denver and all of Colorado.
 In fact, the Colorado Criminal Justice Reform Coalition records that the felony drug filings have surged more than 200% since 2012.
 Out of these felony filings, at least 75% are charges associated with drug possession.

-The Colorado governor along with the state legislators have been striving to find ways to lower the residents incarcerated in Colorado facilities and relieve the overworked courts.
-Luckily, the House Bill 19-1263 was signed into law in May 2019, and it helps to reduce the maximum penalty for Schedule I and II drugs’ possession for personal use.
+With this acknowledgment, the Colorado governor and the state legislators have been striving to find ways to lower residents’ incarceration in Colorado facilities and relieve the overworking courts.
+With the signing of the recent House Bill 19-1263 into law in May 2019, the maximum penalty for Schedule I and II drugs’ possession for personal use has been significantly reduced.

 The drug laws in Colorado favor treatment over incarceration as far as personal use is concerned.
 As a result, the illegal possession of small amounts of all, except the most seriously controlled drugs, is often a misdemeanor.

-When the case involves serious narcotics, or the offense involves manufacturing or sales, you may face felony charges.
+When the case involves dangerous narcotics, or the offense involves manufacturing or sales, you may face felony charges.

-If you or a loved one faces drug charges arrest in Colorado, call our Denver Drugs Attorney for help.
+If you or a loved one faces drug charges in Colorado, call us for help.
 Don’t lose your freedom and rights or risk being labeled as a drug offender.
 Call our Denver office now at (303) 635-6768.